 Again, “what the event is” is more important than “who is hosting it.”

 The summary should be one sentence long.
 If the title catches a user’s attention, then answer their immediate question(s) about the event and make them interested to learn more.

 The description provides the user a complete sense of the event’s content.
 Users will read the description to have their questions about the event answered so they can make a decision about attending or not.

-- Include information on guests as a supplement.
 The biography and qualifications of a guest speaker alone does not provide a user any information about the event itself.
 Use it to supplement the description of the event, providing context to why the guest is speaking about the topic or their qualifications.
-For instance, a cancer survivor or a medical expert speaking about cancer prevention.

-- Avoid repeating details.
-An event listing is set up to show details such as date, time, duration, location, host (sponsor), contact, webpage, etc. Avoid sharing these details again in the description, instead focusing on what these details do not cover.
+An event listing is set up to show details such as the summary, date, time, duration, location, contact, related links, etc. Avoid sharing these details again in the description, instead focusing on what these details do not cover.

 What meaningful details can be included to expand the user’s understanding of the event or related topics?

 Workshops can outline sessions taking place during the larger workshop.

 Lectures and panels can list readings that attendees are suggested to read for more context.

 An event of a series can mention the next event so that those interested but unable to attend the first have an alternative opportunity.